beejjorgensen/cs344_curriculum/week06/project-6.md

 ```

 So if this is the first allocation, and the head of our list is `NULL`,
-let's `sbrk()` to get some memory from the OS to use.
+let's `mmap()` to get some memory from the OS to use.
 And we know that's
 going to be the only block in the list, and it's going to be marked
 "free".